joshwanf/qrtpcr/README.md

 Variable            | Description
 ---                 | ---
-metafile            | a path to the tsv meta file datafile            | character string or vector containing a path to the data files control             | character vector that matches the name of the control sample.
+metafile            | a path to the tsv meta file datafile            | character string or vector containing a path to the data files.
+The data can be spread across multiple plates, but if *GAPDH* is repeated on each plate, it will combine all values and treat them as technical replicates. control             | character vector that matches the name of the control sample.
 This can be a single sample name (`Sample 1`) or two biological conditions (`c("Normal media", "Vehicle")`).
 Default value is `Sample 1`. graph_group         | character string of a column name in `meta` that will be used for groups when plotting.
 Default value is `NULL`. independent_x_calc  | character string of a column name in `meta` that will be used to calculate conditions independently.
 Default value is `NULL`.